New York State Urges Appeals Court to Uphold Donald Trump's Nearly $500 Million Civil Fraud Judgment - ExBulletin

 Wednesday's oral argument schedule adds to a busy September for Trump, as he campaigns to retake the White House while dealing with the fallout from multiple legal defeats.

-On September 10, Trump is scheduled to debate his Democratic rival, Vice President Kamala Harris.
-On September 16, the judge overseeing Trump’s criminal case over his stifling of supporters is expected to rule on a defense request to vacate his felony conviction and dismiss the case on grounds of presidential immunity.
+Trump is scheduled to debate his Democratic rival, Vice President Kamala Harris, on September 10.
+On September 16, the judge overseeing Trump’s criminal case over his suppression of corruption allegations is expected to rule on a defense request to vacate his felony conviction and dismiss the case on grounds of presidential immunity.
 Two days later, Trump is scheduled to be sentenced in the criminal case, though his lawyers have asked that it be postponed until after Election Day, November 5.

 Engoron found that Trump, his company and senior executives schemed for years to inflate his financial statements to create the illusion that he and his assets were worth more than they actually were.
 Trump inflated his net worth on financial statements by $800 million to $2.2 billion a year, state attorneys said.